Cathay Pacific’s wings span the globe, jetting off to around 74 destinations across 29 countries from its Hong Kong hub.

-With a solid business class service providing fully-flat beds on every long range flight, not to mention comfortable regional business class seating on shorter flights within Asia, here’s what you need to know about flying business class with Cathay Pacific in 2023.
+With a solid business class service providing fully-flat beds on every long range flight, not to mention comfortable regional business class seating on shorter flights within Asia (plus an all-new suite on the way), here’s what you need to know before flying on Cathay Pacific.

 In this guide: